aantron/ocaml.org/data/planet/lpw25/adding-namespaces-to-ocaml.md

 <p>The problems with pack are related to these dynamic semantics.
 In order to
 be a module pack must create a record to represent this module.
 This means that it must initialise all of its components.
-It is this (rather than any detail of pack&rsquo;s implementation) that causes the problems identified above.</p>
+It is this (rather than any detail of pack’s implementation) that causes the problems identified above.</p>

 <p>Access to the components of a top-level module could proceed without the
 existence of this record.
-However, the record is required in order to &ldquo;alias&rdquo;
-the module, use the module as a first-class value or use it as the argument to a functor.</p>
+However, the record is required in order to “alias” the module, use the module as a first-class value or use it as the argument to a functor.</p>

 <p>Any attempt to overcome the problems with pack, whilst still maintaining
-the illusion that the &ldquo;pack&rdquo; is a normal module, would result (at the very least) in one of the following unhealthy situations:</p>
+the illusion that the “pack” is a normal module, would result (at the very least) in one of the following unhealthy situations:</p>

 <ul>
   <li>
-    <p>The module type of the &ldquo;packed module&rdquo; would depend on which of its
+    <p>The module type of the “packed module” would depend on which of its
 components were accessed by the program.</p>
   </li>
   <li>
-    <p>Any use of the &ldquo;packed module&rdquo; other than as a simple container
+    <p>Any use of the “packed module” other than as a simple container
 (e.g.
 <span class="highlight"><code><span class="k">module</span>
 <span class="nc">CS</span>